statulr/drash/README.md

 ### Drash files

-Put a file intot the drashcan:
+Put a file into the drashcan:
 ```
 drash foo
 ```